The Energy Burden Problem

 State and local governments, utilities, and organizations should also seek to instill more inclusive financing programs -- a topic we’ll cover in future blog posts.
 These adjustments would allow more families and businesses to afford energy efficient upgrades, reducing energy costs as well as their energy burden.

-Gemini Energy Solutions is striving to increase education, awareness, and access to affordable energy efficiency upgrades in historically disadvantaged communities.
-Gemini Energy Solutions specializes in energy efficiency improvements for the small commercial building sector -- buildings 25,000 square feet or less.
+Gemini Energy Solutions [GES] is striving to increase education, awareness, and access to affordable energy efficiency upgrades in historically disadvantaged communities.
+GES specializes in energy efficiency improvements for the small commercial building sector -- buildings 25,000 square feet or less.
 Learn more about our innovative, affordable energy audit system and begin lowering your energy costs today!